NVIDIA/spark-rapids/docs/compatibility.md

 - Line anchor `$` is not supported by `regexp_replace`, and in some rare contexts.
 - String anchor `\Z` is not supported by `regexp_replace`, and in some rare contexts.
 - String anchor `\z` is not supported by `regexp_replace`
+- Patterns containing an end of line or string anchor immediately next to a newline or repetition that produces zero or more results
 - Line and string anchors are not supported by `string_split` and `str_to_map`
 - Non-digit character class `\D`
 - Non-word character class `\W`